Halitosis Causes, Symptoms and Treatment Guide

-As many bad breath sufferers already know, chronic halitosis is an uncomfortable and embarrassing problem that affects those with halitosis as well as the people around them.
+As many bad breath sufferers already know, chronic halitosis is an uncomfortable and embarrassing problem that affects the person with this issue, as well as the people around them.
 Halitosis is often associated with morning breath.
 However, this chronic condition can strike any time day or night.
 At work, at home, on a date or with a spouse, bad breath is an embarrassing problem that can cause social anxiety and affect your confidence.
-Bad breath is an indiscriminant condition that affects the entire population, young and old.
+Bad breath is an indiscriminant condition that affects the entire population, young and old in one form or another.
 International studies show that only 17 percent of army recruits at age 20 had never had halitosis or morning breath.

 2. What are the Symptoms of Halitosis?